esimionato/pim-community-dev/src/Akeneo/Platform/Bundle/FeatureFlagBundle/README.md

 # FeatureFlagBundle

 Simple, stupid and yet flexible Feature Flags system for the Symfony world.
-Please, take 30 minutes to read the tremendous article [Feature Toggles (aka Feature Flags)
+If you consider introducing a new feature flag, please, take 30 minutes to read the tremendous article [Feature Toggles (aka Feature Flags)
-](https://www.martinfowler.com/articles/feature-toggles.html).
+](https://www.martinfowler.com/articles/feature-toggles.html) before.
 Feature flags are not an easy and small topic.
 They present great powers but come with many burdens.

 ## Why an Akeneo bundle for that?